toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 Hotel Collect bookings are sent with the sell rate.
 Payment information for the customer Credit Card will be included in the notification, along with a special billing instruction (special request code 5) indicating that the booking is hotel collect and the hotel should charge full stay to guest credit card.

-Note that Hotel Collect bookings can be easily distinguished by the prefix “A-” in the POS ID value, and also by different rate plan codes provided in the product mapping by the partner.
+Note that Hotel Collect bookings can be easily distinguished by the prefix "A-" in the POS ID value, and also by different rate plan codes provided in the product mapping by the partner.

 Upon receiving the notification for Hotel Collect booking, partner must ensure the booking is mapped to the appropriate profile in the hotel system so that the payment, the reconciliation and other downstream processes will be handled correctly by the hotelier.